 Can you assist with SEIS and/or EIS advance assurance applications and how much does it cost?

 Our SEIS/EIS team of three solicitors, three trainee solicitors and two paralegals currently submit between 5 and 10 SEIS/EIS advance assurance applications each month.
 We are used to resolving the common issues that arise and ensuring information is presented to HMRC in the right way and persuasive arguments are made which reference the relevant parts of HMRC’s own guidelines.

 Our work involves advising on meeting the qualifying criteria and how to deal with any unusual factors, ensuring we have all relevant information from you to make the application, filling in the relevant form, completing HMRC’s new questionnaire (effective from October 2019), commenting on the supporting documents such as the business plan (and recommending changes where necessary) and drafting a comprehensive covering letter to go with the application so that HMRC are likely to approve it first time round without turning it down or coming back with further questions.

 It is important to take care with the advance assurance application.
 We see lots of mistakes made, even with the straightforward cases.
 If for any reason HMRC decline to give you advance assurance then you can’t apply again which will have a detrimental effect on your ability to raise early stage SEIS/EIS funding.
-Note that when HMRC decline to give advance assurance they state that you can still submit SEIS and EIS compliance statements (with further supporting information) after your raise money and see if these are accepted then.
+Note that when HMRC decline to give advance assurance they state that you can still submit SEIS and EIS compliance statements (with further supporting information) after you raise money and see if these are accepted then.
 However, the absence of advance assurance won’t help you raise the money in the first place.

 Additional SEIS/EIS and equity fundraising services